s4ke/Master-Thesis/src/md/003-motivation.md

 In Haskell, which we focus on in this thesis, there already exist several ways to write parallel programs.
-One approach that has not been explored in depth yet, however, is to represent parallel computations with Arrows.
+One approach that has not been explored in depth yet, is to represent parallel computations with Arrows.
 Nonetheless, they seem a natural fit since they can be thought of as a more general function arrow
 (`->`) and serve as a general interface to computations while not being as